 Here are the moves and some of my exercise-form tips for getting the most out of each of them:

-keep your back flat (no rounding!) and your knees *mostly* behind your toes, with most of your bodyweight in your heels rather than your toes.
-Make sure your supporting knee does not collapse inward
+- keep your back flat (no rounding!) and your knees *mostly* behind your toes, with most of your bodyweight in your heels rather than your toes.

+- Make sure your supporting knee does not collapse inward

-For beginners or if you have balance problems, replace this with regular squats
+- For beginners or if you have balance problems, replace this with regular squats

-Ball Hamstring Curl: keep your hips high through every move, and engage your glutes, but don’t arch your back
+- Engage your glutes, but don’t arch your back

-Jackknife on ball: make sure your wrists are under your shoulders and engage your abs and glutes so your back does not sag in the plank position
+- Make sure your wrists are under your shoulders and engage your abs and glutes so your back does not sag in the plank position

-Make sure not to round your back when bringing your knees toward your chest
+- Make sure not to round your back when bringing your knees toward your chest

-Bridge: lift your hips as high as you can while squeezing your glute muscles
+- Lift your hips as high as you can while squeezing your glute muscles

 - For beginners, you can cross the upward leg over the opposite knee

 - Keep your neck in a neutral position during this exercise.